 The National Flood Insurance Program (NFIP) is managed by the Federal Emergency Management Agency and is delivered to the public by a network of approximately 60 insurance companies and the NFIP Direct.

 The NFIP provides flood insurance to property owners, renters and businesses, and having this coverage helps them recover faster when floodwaters recede.
-The NFIP also encourages communities to adopt and enforce floodplain management regulations that help mitigate the effects of flooding.
+The NFIP works with communities required to adopt and enforce floodplain management regulations that help mitigate flooding effects.

 Flood insurance is available to anyone living in one of the 23,000 participating NFIP communities.
 Homes and businesses in high-risk flood areas with mortgages from government-backed lenders are required to have flood insurance.